EtienneEs/ImageProcessingPipeline-PE/README.md

 The combined, final movie will contain a time stamp and scale bar.

+Picture of final movie file:
+![Example picture of MPS script Result][p3]

+Link to an example file:
 ![Final movie of MPS script][m1]

 ----

-Step by Step guide for coworkers:
+## Step by Step guide for coworkers:

 1. Acquisition of the Images with PE-Spinning disk
 2. Transfer of the files to the remote drive (M-drive)